HAIR MINERAL ANALYSIS – AN INTRODUCTION

 Doctors and nutritionists use the hair mineral test in one of six ways:

 1. Not at all.
 Most mainstream doctors and many nutritionists never use hair mineral testing.
 They have been influenced by several widely-publicized, but seriously flawed studies that were designed to discredit hair mineral testing.
-These are discussed below.
+These studies are discussed later in this article.